mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-01-20-allyson-b-portrait.md

 ---
-layout: work
+layout: media
 title: "Bird back"
-description: "PaperFaces portrait of Kirsty H. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Kirsty H. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-allyson-b-lg.jpg
   thumb: paperfaces-allyson-b-150.jpg